Shakir-Afridi/react-form-dto/README.md

 ### 📋 Example

-See [`src/examples/profileForm.ts`](./src/examples/profileForm.ts) for a complete example DTO:

 ![Form Example](./example.png)

-This image shows the form generated from the below DTO.
+The form in the image above is generated from this DTO.

 ```tsx
 const profileForm: FormDTO = {